AnmolS99/Chess-AI/README.md

 ## Motivation 💪

-Have played chess casually on and off for a couple of years, and wanted to learn chess programming.
+I have played chess casually on and off for a couple of years, and wanted to learn chess programming.
 Also, since I am not very good at chess, I thought it would be interesting to see if I could create an AI that could play better than me (the bar is not high 😆).

 ## Terminology